afogel/mining_rig_config/README.md

 Check first to see whether you have a [public key/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography) by inspecting the contents of the `~/.ssh/` folder (`ls ~/.ssh/`).
 If there are two files in the folder called `id_rsa` and `id_rsa.pub`, then you're ready to proceed to the next step.
 Otherwise, run `ssh-keygen` and follow the prompts.

 Finally, run `ssh-copy-id mining_rig` (or whatever you have aliased your rig to be called), enter in the rig's password, and you're done!

+You should now be able to run `ssh mining_rig` and seemlessly log into your mining rig.

 [[Table of contents](#table-of-contents)] | [[Configuring SSH to reduce friction when working remotely](#configuring-ssh-to-reduce-friction-when-working-remotely)]